cambridgeltl/composable-sft/README.md

 task_sft.apply(model)
 ```

+For a full list of pre-trained SFTs available, see [MODELS](MODELS.md)

 ## Example Scripts
 Example scripts are provided in `examples/` to show how to train SFTs using LT-SFT and evaluate them.